JorgenDIF/pp5-frontend/README.md

 ### <a id="future-features">Future Features</a>
 **Important**
-- Initially, I intended to manage the category, mood, and feeling fields dynamically from the backend, which would allow for simpler updates by only modifying the models.
-However, due to time constraints, I implemented these fields both in the backend models and in the frontend.
-By hardcoding the options in both the frontend and backend, the fields are currently functional but lack flexibility.
-Moving forward, I plan to streamline this by updating only the backend models, so that any changes will automatically propagate to the frontend, resulting in a more dynamic and scalable solution.
+- As the project progressed, I initially added fields such as mood, category, and feeling directly to the models in the backend.
+However, as I worked through the development, I realized that a more dynamic approach—by managing these fields separately as general models—would offer greater flexibility and scalability.
+This change in thinking came as I started to envision how much easier it would be to update and reuse these fields across different parts of the application without hardcoding them in the frontend.
+Given the time constraints, I kept the current implementation, but I plan to refactor it in the future to fully support dynamic and reusable fields for moods, categories, and feelings, as part of a more scalable solution.
+This improvement is part of my future roadmap for the project.

 ## <a id="technologies-used">Technologies Used</a>